Sertifier + Salesforce Integration

 - Configure the start:

-- Object: Contact (or whichever object you want to issue credentials from — Lead, Account, Opportunity, a custom object, etc.)
+- Object: Contact (or whichever object you want to issue credentials from, such as Lead, Account, Opportunity, or a custom object)

 - Trigger the Flow When: A record is updated